e-Aadhaar vs. Physical Card: Understanding Their Equal Validity

 Protecting your physical card from damage or loss

 Your physical Aadhaar card is a valuable document, so it is wise to keep it safe.
-Store it in a secure place, perhaps in your wallet or a document holder, to prevent it from getting bent, torn, or damaged.
-If you ever lose your physical card, it is important to report it immediately and consider ordering a replacement to avoid any potential misuse.
+Store it in a secure place, perhaps in your wallet or a document holder, to prevent it from getting damage or wear.
+If you ever lose your physical card, it is important to report its loss immediately and consider ordering a replacement to avoid any potential misuse.

 Keeping your digital e-Aadhaar safe online

 Just like your physical card, your e-Aadhaar also needs protection.
-Always make sure you download it from the official UIDAI website only.
-Never share your e-Aadhaar password with anyone you do not trust.
-When storing it on your device, ensure your device is secure, and consider using a ‘masked Aadhaar’ (where only the last four digits are visible) when you only need to show proof of identity without revealing your full number.
+Always download it from the official UIDAI website.
+Never share your e-Aadhaar password with anyone.
+When storing it on your device, ensure your device is secure, and consider using a ‘masked Aadhaar’ (where only the last four digits are visible) when only proof of identity is required.

 Why looking after your Aadhaar is crucial